 Just to follow on from yesterday…and I do intend from time to time to edit some of these blogs and insert new pics as I find them in my research.
 I got to thinking about all kinds of things that one might put on their head and of course wigs came to mind.
-Both men and women wore wigs and indeed the art of hairdressing becomes a little more creative and fashionable as the century wore on led of course by Marie Antoinette as depicted in this painting by Jean Baptiste Gautier Dagoty in 1775.
+Both men and women wore wigs and indeed the art of hairdressing became a little more creative and grandiose in its attempt to improve one’s beauty, let by Marie Antoinette as depicted in this painting by Jean Baptiste Gautier Dagoty in 1775.

-So, I a took quick look at the Limerick Trade Directory of 1769 and found 16 wig makers listed in Limerick or should I say Peruke Makers as they were known then.
-I have mapped them below and it is clear they were well dispersed throughout the old town…the new town was only in it’s infancy.
+The Limerick Trade Directory of 1769 had sixteen wig makers listed in Limerick or should I say Peruke Makers as they were known then.
+I have mapped them below and it is clear they were well dispersed throughout the old town…to be fair, the new town was only in it’s infancy.
 With the new bridge over the Shannon built in 1762 and the newly built Custom House in 1765.
 I have marked on the map below the location of Peruke Makers.

 Advertising of peruke makers in the Limerick newspapers is very limited and the earliest I could find was in 1749 of James Donoghue, Peruke Maker living St. Francis Abbey.

 He not only made wigs but also cut hair leading me to assume that most wig makers did the same kind of thing.
 As the Century progressed there was an increase in the number of advertisements for cosmetics, perfume and hairdressing particularly when the Assizes came to town.
 Suggesting that the Assizes had a significant social aspect to them.

 There were two ‘Hatters’ also listed in the directory, James Kincaid and Lee Henry both based in Francis Street.